atlasxomics/AtlasXbrowser_docs/Installation.rst

       python --version

    This should return Python 3.7.xx.
-If this is not the case, ensure deactivate the conda enviroment using "conda deactivate'.
-Repeat this command until there is no conda enviorment listed at the left side of the terminal, and try reactivate the enviroment.
+If this is not the case, deactivate the conda enviroment using "conda deactivate'.
+Repeat this command until there is no conda enviorment listed at the left side of the terminal and then reactivate the enviroment.

 * To install all the necessary packages for AtlasXBrowser run the following commands in the activated conda enviroment.